 An Island Night is a must, with Cook Islands dancing and drumming, and umu kai (traditional island feast).
 There are island nights every night of the week at various venues such as hotels, restaurants and cultural villages.
-Try the Staircase Restaurant & Bar on a Thursday or Friday.
-Otherwise for a truly amazing cultural experience don’t miss Te Vara Nui Village, in Muri, the most interactive cultural attraction on Rarotonga for their cultural village tour, and/or island buffet show overlooking the floating stage and waterfall garden.
+For a truly amazing cultural experience don’t miss Te Vara Nui Village, in Muri, the most interactive cultural attraction on Rarotonga for their cultural village tour, and/or island buffet show overlooking the floating stage and waterfall garden.

 Experience diving off Rarotonga’s waters with one of Rarotonga’s dive companies.
 If you have never been diving before, there are many professional operators and qualified instructors who can give you expert tuition.
 You can even sit your certified dive course in Rarotonga.
 The outer reef area offers a diverse range of diving locations depending on wind and weather.

 Divers and snorkellers will enjoy warm inviting temperatures between 23 and 30 degrees Celsius.
 The amazingly clear waters here give an underwater visibility up to 200 feet, with canyons, caves and wrecks.
 The most popular places to explore are the Ngatatangiia Swim-through, Matavera Drop off, Mataora Wreck, Papu Canyon, Sand River and Koromiri Coral Garden.
 Experts rate the reef drop-off as the highlight for divers off Rarotonga.
 This begins at about 100 feet and plunges down to 12,000 feet -- Rarotonga is an extinct volcano.